 Rather than a tower, which stretched the energies necessary to defend it, the centerpiece of the winning proposal, submitted by architect Jeremiah Everly and magus Zachary Xavier Thorne, was a star fort, then a common method of military fortification.
 Originally designed to repel magical attack—by turning a castle into a giant binding hexagram—star forts were also effective against cannon shot.
 Everly and Thorne’s genius was to invert the hex, to turn the binding inward, to keep people in rather than keep them out.

-The first concession requested by the Old World powers was use of the remote star fort on a small island in the bayou, which, over the subsequent decades, became home to countless madmen, magicians, illusionists, warlocks, and witches from all over the world.
+The first concession approved by President Lincoln was shared use of the remote star fort on a small island in the bayou, which, over the subsequent decades, became home to countless madmen, magicians, illusionists, warlocks, and witches from all over the world.
 The reason they came, some from as far as Tibet, was the same reason they never left.
 Everly and Thorne’s ingenious design included a pair of massive enchanted boundaries: the Rings True.
 The outer boundary, made of pure silver, was only seven centimeters thick but ran nearly three miles in circumference.
 Cast in one single piece—the largest casting in human history—it took four years to produce and required new smelting techniques and several dozen attempts before a single flawless ring was produced without joints or welds.
 The inner barrier, made predominantly of iron, was poured around a core of pure selenium, a metal previously known only to the alchemists.
-This second ring was smaller than the first but also much thicker such that it used the same total volume of metal and resonance was achieved between the rings, amplifying their power.
+This second ring was smaller n diameter but also much thicker such that it used the same total volume of metal and resonance was achieved between the rings, amplifying their power.

 rough cut from the fifth and final course of my full-course occult mystery, FEAST OF SHADOWS.
 Part One is available now.
 The epic urban fantasy concludes next year with Part Two.